cnowdev/fbla24/README.md

 > Figma is a collaborative web application for interface design.
 We used Figma to make the wireframe for our project

 ## Libraries Used
-* @firebase/firestore - to communicate to firbase
+* @firebase/firestore - to communicate to firebase
 * @react-navigation/native - for the navigation
 * @react-native-async-storage/async-storage - for temporary local storage option